agility/CustomFields/README.md

 ```

-### Verifying your Input Form Customization JS File
+### Verifying your Custom Fields JS File
-1. After you've set your **Input Form Customization JS file** and added a custom field declaration funciton and registration, you will need to refresh the Content Manager to refresh the loaded JS file.
+1. After you've set your **Custom Fields Script URL** and added a custom field declaration function and registration, you will need to refresh the Content Manager to load the JS file.

 2. Verify your custom input field has been registered by going to **Settings > Content Definitions (or Module Definitions)** and create or update an existing definition.
 Add a new field, and select the **Custom Field** tab.
 If successful, you should see your custom field listed under **Field Type**.